kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

-This function will be called when the view is initially displayed or if the view is ever resized.
+This function will be called upon initial display of the view or if the view is ever resized.
 Its job is to set up the size and position of each of the sticky spring fields.
-Here's a breakdown:
+Here's a deeper breakdown:

-1. Make sure the bounds is non-zero (e.g. that layout has occurred) and extract some important values into constants
+1. Makes sure the bounds are non-zero or that layout has occurred, and extracts some important values into constants.
-2. Define an inner function to update a particular field, given a location.
-It centers the field on the location, and sizes it so that it is inset from the left and right edges and will take up enough vertical space to reach the middle of the screen.
+2. Defines an inner function to update a particular field, given a location.
+It centers the field on the location and sizes it so it's inset from the left and right edges and takes up enough vertical space to reach the middle of the screen.
-3. Define the points that will be the center of each field
+3. Defines the points that will be the center of each field.
-4. Update the top and bottom fields given the new values
+4. Updates the top and bottom fields based on the new values.

 Next, add the following property to the class: